user_image

 Specialized services usually require more expertise and time, so you can charge more for these.

-Setting Your Rates
+Setting Your Salary Rates

-Now that you understand the basics of charging your clients.
+Now that you understand the basics of charging your employers.
 Let's dive into how much you should charge.
 The Philippines is known as a top VA hub, primarily due to its competitive pricing structure.
 Here's a breakdown of typical salary ranges for Filipino VAs, categorized by experience level:

 Entry-Level VAs: ₱18,000 to ₱30,000